TRON-Bioinformatics/tronflow/source/01_overview.md

 ## Use cases

-The modular architecture of TronFlow allows to combine several of these modules for different purposes.
+The modular architecture of TronFlow allows to combine several of these workflows for different purposes.
-Here we outline the different use cases that we have found useful to illustrate how to combine the different building blocks to adapt the pipeline to different needs.
+Here we outline the different use cases that we have found useful to illustrate how to combine the different building blocks to build pipelines adapted to different needs.

 ### Somatic variant calling

-This is the origin of TronFlow, benchmarking multiple somatic variant callers and make their results comparable.
+This is the original motivation of TronFlow, benchmarking multiple somatic variant callers by enabling comparable results from different variant callers.
 Here we outline the general steps, but depending on the particular requirements the pipeline shall be adapted.

 The steps would roughly be: